GM to launch BrightDrop electric delivery vehicle business

 DETROIT: General Motors Co staked its claim in the growing electric delivery vehicle business on Tuesday, with Chief Executive Mary Barra outlining plans for its first BrightDrop commercial vans to be delivered to FedEx by year-end.

-The move will put GM squarely in competition in the commercial sector with crosstown rival Ford Motor Co as well as startups such as Rivian, Arrival and Canoo that are developing electric commercial vehicles for customers from Amazon to Hyundai Motor.
+The move will put GM squarely in competition in the commercial sector with cross-town rival Ford Motor Co, as well as startups such as Rivian, Arrival and Canoo that are developing electric commercial vehicles for customers ranging from Amazon to Hyundai Motor.

 Fueled in part by the COVID-19 pandemic, GM estimates the U.S. market for parcel and food delivery will climb to more than US$850 billion by 2025.
-And it is one sector that EV sales leader Tesla has yet to crack.
+It is one sector that EV sales leader Tesla has yet to crack.

 Barra said BrightDrop will offer delivery and logistics customers such as FedEx a range of products and services that leverage the automaker's expertise in electrification and fleet management.